TravisWheelerLab/NINJA/README.md

  * **develop** is the NINJA development branch

-To clone your own copy of HMMER3 source code repository for the first time:
+To clone your own copy of NINJA source code repository for the first time:

 ```bash
    $ git clone https://github.com/TravisWheelerLab/NINJA